 Danish oil makes oak wood water-resistant and disappears scratch marks on the surface.
 It brings up a natural grain of oak wood.

-Does Danish Oil darken Oak?
+Does Danish Oil Darken Oak?

 Yes, Danish oil slightly darkens the oakwood and gives a rich enhanced look.